gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 Back when `crypto/tls` was slow and `net/http` young, the general wisdom was to always put Go servers behind a reverse proxy like NGINX.
 That's not necessary anymore!

-However, the Internet is the deep end of the pool when it comes to networks, and there are a few things you have to do to teach your server to swim before throwing it in.

 At [Cloudflare][cf] we recently experimented with exposing pure Go services to the hostile wide area network.
-Here are some hard-learned lessons.
+With the Go 1.8 release, `net/http` and `crypto/tls` proved to be stable, performant and flexible.

+However, the defaults are tuned for local services.
+In this articles we'll see how to tune and harden a Go server for Internet exposure.

 [cf]: https://blog.cloudflare.com/tag/go/